 We are going to cover some basic elements to deploying the charm you are reviewing.
 For a more in-depth look at deploying charms, go to the Charms Deploying page.

-While using the README as a reference, deploy the charm using the command below on your local model.
+While using the README as a reference, deploy the charm using the command below on your local environment.

 juju deploy --repository=../../ local:precise/charm-name